paslandau/paslandau.github.io/source/_drafts/running-complete-php-development-environment-on-docker.md

 Notes:
 - this list should match your own set of go-to tools.
 I'm fairly open to adding new stuff here if it speeds up the dev workflow
-- sorting the software alphabetically is a good practice and avoid unnecessary duplicates.
+- sorting the software alphabetically is a good practice to avoid unnecessary duplicates.
 Don't do this by hand, though!
   If you're using an IDE / established text editor, chances are high that this is either a build-in functionality or there's a plugin available.
 I'm using [Lines Sorter for PhpStorm](https://plugins.jetbrains.com/plugin/5919-lines-sorter)